perses/perses/docs/plugins/prometheus.md

-# Prometheus Plugin
+# Prometheus-related plugins

-This documentation is providing the definition of the different plugin related to Prometheus
+This documentation provides the definition of the different plugins related to Prometheus.

 ## Datasource